MayaPosch/NymphCast/README.md

 An SDK has been made available in the `src/client_lib/` folder.
 The player project under `player/` uses the SDK as part of a Qt5 project to implement a NymphCast client which exposes all of the NymphCast features to the user.

 To use the SDK, the Makefile in the SDK folder can be executed with a simple `make` command, after which a library file can be found in the `src/client_lib/lib` folder.
+This can be installed (on Linux) with `make install`.

 **Note:** to compile the SDK, both [NymphRPC](https://github.com/MayaPosch/NymphRPC) and LibPOCO (1.5+) must be installed.